vcuspinera/Banxico_SIE_API_guide/README.md

 As mentioned before, in this repository we will focus in how to use SIE API with R.

 ### Request a token
 The first step is to get a Bmx-Token.
-You can request a 64-alphanumeric token in [this link](https://www.banxico.org.mx/SieAPIRest/service/v1/token), which would be requiered to use the API.
+You can request a 64-alphanumeric token in [this link](https://www.banxico.org.mx/SieAPIRest/service/v1/token), which would be required to use the API.

 ### Intro to the R-package
-Banco de Mexico developed a package for R called `siebanxicor` for developers, analysts and researchers for authomatically retrieving the economic databases published in the SIE by Banco de Mexico.
+Banco de Mexico developed a package for R called `siebanxicor` for developers, analysts and researchers for automatically retrieve economic databases published in the SIE by Banco de Mexico.
 You can install it by running the next line:
 ```{r}
 install.packages("siebanxicor")
 ```